Harman to spend on new factories, profit forecast lags Street

-(Reuters) - Harman International Industries Inc, maker of JBL and Harman Kardon audio systems, forecast full-year profit below market estimates as it spends more to boost production in lower-cost countries.
+(Reuters) - Harman International Industries Inc HAR.N, maker of JBL and Harman Kardon audio systems, forecast full-year profit below market estimates as it spends more to boost production in lower-cost countries.

 The company’s shares fell as much as 6 percent in early trading on Thursday.

-Harman International, which counts Volkswagen AG (VOWG_p.DE), BMW AG and Toyota Motor Corp among customers, said it would add four production lines in the year ending June 2015.
+Harman International, which counts Volkswagen AG (VOWG_p.DE), BMW AG (BMWG.DE) and Toyota Motor Corp (7203.T) among customers, said it would add four production lines in the year ending June 2015.

 “We are going to be investing in a new factory in Brazil (and) India, and we will (be) expanding our production in Hungary and China,” Chief Executive Dinesh Paliwal told Reuters.